Hasan al-Askari: Death

 At the age of about twenty-eight, al-Askari died on 1 or 8 Rabi' al-Awwal 260 AH (25 December 873 or 1 January 874) after a week-long illness.
 The Shia currently commemorate 8 Rabi' al-Awwal for this occasion.
 Shia sources commonly attribute his death to poisoning at the instigation of al-Mu'tamid.
 During the week of his illness, many notable Alid and Abbasid figures visited him on his deathbed and the caliph also sent his doctors and servants to attend the Imam.
 However, considering that al-Askari did not have an obvious heir, Tabatabai maintains that the caliph intended to closely monitor the Imam and later continued to search for his offspring after his death.
-Hussain, Amir-Moezzi, and Sachedina present similar accounts.
+Hussain, Mohammad Ali Amir-Moezzi, and Abdulaziz Sachedina present similar accounts.

 Al-Askari was buried in the family home, next to his father, Ali al-Hadi.
 The house was later expanded to a major shrine by various Shia and Sunni patrons.
-More recently, Naser al-Din Shah Qajar ordered to rebuild the complex in 1868-9 and the golden dome was added in 1905.
+More recently, Naser al-Din Shah Qajar ordered to rebuild the complex in 1868–1869 and the golden dome was added in 1905.
 The shrine also houses the tomb of his aunt, Hakima Khatun.
 As an important destination for Shia pilgrimage, the shrine was bombed in February 2006 and badly damaged.
 Another attack was executed on 13 June 2007, which led to the destruction of the two minarets of the shrine.
 Authorities in Iraq hold al-Qaeda responsible for this attack.